-The Group has a cash balance at 31 December 2016 of \$206,492.
+The Group has a cash balance at 31 December 2017 of \$502,026.
 The Group has undertaken a number of initiatives to reduce the cost of operations and seek further funding.
-Notwithstanding the fact that the Group has a working capital deficit of \$220,467, the Directors are of the opinion that the Group is a going concern due to the following:
+The Directors are of the opinion that the Group is a going concern due to the following:

-- (i) The Company has the ability to fund working capital through an external third party. - (ii) The Company will seek to raise additional working capital from capital raising.

-Whilst the Directors are confident that the above initiatives will generate sufficient funds to enable the Group to continue as a going concern for at least the period of 12 months from the date of signing this financial report, should these initiatives be unsuccessful, there exists a material uncertainty that may cast significant doubt on the ability of the Group to continue as a going concern and, therefore, whether it will be able to realise its assets and extinguish its liabilities in the normal course of business and at the amounts stated in the financial report.
+- (i) The Company has the ability to sell approximately 11 million shares which were forfeited from the staff incentive scheme in prior years. - (ii) The Company will seek to raise additional working capital from capital raising.
+Whilst the Directors are confident that the above initiative will generate sufficient funds to enable the Group to continue as a going concern for at least the period of 12 months from the date of signing this financial report, should that be unsuccessful, there exists a material uncertainty that may cast significant doubt on the ability of the Group to continue as a going concern and, therefore, whether it will be able to realise its assets and extinguish its liabilities in the normal course of business and at the amounts stated in the financial report.